quax1337/FortNiteBot/README.md

 # FortNiteBot
-a open source fortnite bot made in ffortnitepy
+a open source fortnite bot made in fortnitepy
 features:
 all skins including leaked
 all backblings